wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment09.md

 @@title
 To Do
 @@
-Filter your sequences to remove any that have a length of less than 25k bases.
+Filter your sequences to remove any that have a length of less than 25k bases[^filtering].
 There are a couple of different ways to do this - but keep in mind that, if the headers and sequences from your fasta file are separate,